mmattel/Raspberry-Pi-Setup/README.md

 ### PWM controlled fan speed

-Create a folder in your home directory and copy the following files to this location, you can change it according your needds, adopt the file/path in `fan_control.service` accordingly:
+Create a folder in your home directory and copy the following files to this location, you can change it according your needs, adopt the file/path in `fan_control.service` accordingly:

 `mkdir ~/fan_control`